 To keep the brushes as clean as possible, follow these tips:

-- If you want to store your brushes in a container such as a plastic tub, be sure they do not touch each other while they dry between uses or they may transfer germs from one brush to another.
+- If you want to store your brushes in a container such as a plastic tub, be sure they don't touch each other while they dry between uses, or they may transfer germs from one brush to another.

 - Wash the bristles with an old toothbrush (or similar) to remove dirt from between them if necessary.

 - If the bristles come loose from the handle during cleaning, it could be because you used a harsh detergent or fabric softener that damaged the glue holding them together.

 - Avoid using soaps that contain bleach or other harsh chemicals, which can damage rubber grips and leave residue behind on products made from wood or plastic wood grain.

 - If you are using a wooden or plastic brush, you should oil or condition them once or twice a year to keep them in good shape.